Dave Chappelle Net Worth: How Much Money does the Comedian Have?

 |Factors:||Shows And Brands|

-The following are the most important points:
+The following are the most critical points:

 - It cost Comedy Central $55 million to keep ‘Chappelle’s Show’ running for another two years.

 - Between 2016 and 2017, Dave earned $47 million.

 - Between 2017 and 2018, Dave earned $35 million in total.

 - Chapelle has had some highs and lows throughout his lengthy and contentious comedy career, including the decision to turn down a 55 million dollar agreement in 2005.

 - The Kennedy Center’s Mark Twain Prize for American Humor, widely regarded as the country’s top comedy honor, was given to Chappelle in 2019.